Simple Ways to Reduce Stress Naturally

 You do have time to manage stress

-You don’t have to have a perfect plan that guarantees you will never feel stressed, but the more tools you have in place the better, even if you don’t use all of them all of the time.
+You don’t have to have a perfect plan that guarantees you will never feel stressed, but the more strategies you have in place the better, even if you don’t use all of them all of the time.

 So what are some simple ways to manage stress effectively (without a trip to your doctor for a prescription)?